Sickle Cell Disease: Complications and Nursing Interventions

 But operator errors are more common.

 Needless to say, then, I was particularly interested in a new study that appears in this month’s AJN.
-In “Errors in Postoperative Administration of Intravenous Patient-Controlled Analgesia: A Retrospective Study,” Yoonyoung Lee and […]
+In “Errors in Postoperative Administration of Intravenous Patient-Controlled Analgesia: A Retrospective Study,” Yoonyoung Lee and colleagues […]

 A Hidden History of Sexual Violence Can Complicate the Clinical Encounter